Staff & Boards

 Executive Director

 Visar Ymeri has experience in political leadership, governance and media.
-As a former politician and experienced policymaker, he previously served as Vice President of the Social Democratic Party and as President of the Vetëvendosje!
-Movement, playing a key role in shaping Kosovo’s political scene since 2005.
-During his three mandates as a member of the Assembly of the Republic of Kosovo, Visar Ymeri has contributed to important legislative initiatives, particularly in the areas of European integration and economic development.
-Beyond politics, Ymeri’s experience extends to public relations and journalism, where he served as Public Relations Officer at the Kosovo Pension Savings Fund and as Deputy Editor-in-Chief at Kohavision.
-He studied Sociology at the University of Prishtina and then pursued studies in the fields of Media, Politics, Literature and Philosophy in London.
-His career reflects a deep commitment to democratic governance, social justice, and public debate.
+As a former politician and policy-maker, he has served as vice-chair of the Social Democratic Party and as chair of the Vetëvendosje Movement, playing an important role in political developments in Kosovo since 2005.
+During three terms as a member of the Assembly of the Republic of Kosovo, he has contributed to significant legislative initiatives, particularly in the areas of European integration and economic development.
+His professional experience also includes public relations and journalism, where he served as Public Relations Officer at the Pension Savings Fund of Kosovo and as Deputy Editor-in-Chief at Kohavision.
+He studied Sociology at the University of Prishtina and pursued further studies in the fields of media, politics, literature and philosophy in London (United Kingdom).

 Drenusha Canolli